RutujaAmrutkar01/Codtech_Internship/README.md

 This fulfills Task-3 of the CODTECH Internship program.

- 🚀CODTECH Internship
-Task 4 :Integration with Python or R in Power BI
+#  Task 3 :Integration with Python or R in Power BI

  🎯 Objective
 Use *Python or R scripts* within Power BI to perform advanced *data analysis* and *visualizations*.